-To that end, Ref.~\cite{Miller:2021qha} employed a GP EoS model as well, citing the same benefits we point out here.
+To that end, Ref.~\cite{Miller:2021qha} also employed a GP EoS model, citing the same benefits we point out here.
 However,~\cite{Miller:2021qha} used a single GP with a single set of hyperparameters (compared to $\sim 150$ GPs we consider) and chose those hyperparameters to approximate the variability observed within tabulated EoSs from the CompOSE database~\cite{CompOSE}.
-Therefore, the GP prior explored in~\cite{Miller:2021qha} is much more reminiscent of the \textit{model-informed} prior considered in~\cite{Landry:2018prl, Essick:2019ldf} than the \textit{model-agnostic} prior considered herein and in \cite{Landry:2018prl, Essick:2019ldf, Landry:2020vaw, Essick:2020flb, Essick:2021kjb}.
-In fact, the hyperparameters used in~\cite{Miller:2021qha} assume less variance (smaller $\sigma$) and stronger correlations between pressures (larger $l$) than any of allowed hyperparameters within our hyperprior (see~\cite{Essick:2019ldf} for more details).
-Our results, therefore, explore broader ranges of possible EoS behavior and intra-density correlations than~\cite{Miller:2021qha}, particularly at high densities where the GP model in~\cite{Miller:2021qha} forces the sound speed to approach the speed of light \textit{a priori}.
-Indeed Fig.~10 of~\cite{Miller:2021qha} shows that their GP analysis leads to more stringent EoS constraints than parametric EoS inferences.
-Nonetheless, the GP assumed within \cite{Miller:2021qha} is a valid EoS model, but we intentionally employ a more model-agnostic prior in order to explore broader ranges of EoS behavior.
+Therefore, the GP prior explored in~\cite{Miller:2021qha} is more reminiscent of the \textit{model-informed} prior considered in~\cite{Landry:2018prl, Essick:2019ldf} than the \textit{model-agnostic} prior considered here and in \cite{Landry:2018prl, Essick:2019ldf, Landry:2020vaw, Essick:2020flb, Essick:2021kjb}.
+In fact, the hyperparameters used in~\cite{Miller:2021qha} assume less variance (smaller $\sigma$) and stronger correlations between pressures (larger $l$) than any of the allowed hyperparameters within our hyperprior (see~\cite{Essick:2019ldf} for more details).
+Our results, therefore, intentionally explore broader ranges of possible EoS behavior and intra-density correlations than~\cite{Miller:2021qha}, particularly at high densities where the GP model in~\cite{Miller:2021qha} forces the sound speed to approach the speed of light \textit{a priori}.
+Their more closely tailored GP design may explain why Fig.~10 of~\cite{Miller:2021qha} shows that their GP analysis leads to more stringent EoS constraints than parametric EoS inferences.